goatgirl86/Final_Project_Wildfires/README.md

 - Wildfires have the potential to harm property, livelihoods, and human health.
 - Multiple studies have found that climate change has already led to an increase in wildfire season length, wildfire frequency, and burned area.

-- Colorado Stats *(from Colorado Division of Fire Prevention and Control)
+- Colorado Stats *(from Colorado Division of Fire Prevention and Control: https://dfpc.colorado.gov/wildfire-information-center/historical-wildfire-information)*
     - 4 of the 5 largest CO wildfires have occured since 2018
     - 20 of the top 20 largest CO wildfires have occured in the last 20 years